HumaRobotics/ros-indigo-poppy-pkg/README.md

     catkin_make
     source devel/setup.bash

+In the poppy_pkg/launch/poppy-node.launch, set the *creature* parameter to your creature's name (poppy-humanoid, poppy-torso or poppy-ergo-jr) or to th epath to your config file.

-###Launch inside the robot: ###
+## Launch inside the robot:

 In terminal 1:

-    roscore
+    roslaunch poppy_pkg poppy-node.launch

 In terminal 2:

-    rosrun poppy_pkg poppy_node.py

-In terminal 3:

     rostopic list

 You should see all topics created by the poppy node, for example
-- 'poppy/register/< register name >/read' for registers that you can read.
-Each message contains the values for all motors.
-- 'poppy/register/< register name >/write' for registers where you can write.
-Example command line to set the head motors not compliant: rostopic pub -1 /poppy/register/compliant/write std_msgs/Float32MultiArray [[["head_z",0,0],["head_y",0,0]],0] [0,0]
+- 'poppy/motors/read_present' (sensor_msgs/JointState) contain the motors current position, speed and load.
+- 'poppy/motors/read_goal' (sensor_msgs/JointState) contain the motors goal position, speed and the current max_torque value (between 0 and 100).
+- 'poppy/motors/write' (sensor_msgs/JointState) allows you to set the goal position, speed and max_torque values.
+Compliance of the motors are set to False if max_torque is not zero.
+Example of command line publication: rostopic pub -1 /poppy_node/motors/write sensor_msgs/JointState [0,0,'test'] ['head_z','head_y'] [20,-10] [] [100,100]

 - 'poppy/primitive/< primitive name >/start' to start a primitive.
-Message content not used, so you can use an empty one: rostopic pub -1 /poppy/primitive/arms_copy_motion/start std_msgs/String ""
+Message content not used, so you can use an empty one: rostopic pub -1 /poppy/primitive/arms_copy_motion/start std_msgs/String " "
 - 'poppy/primitive/< primitive name >/stop' same as primitive start topic but for stop

-rostopic pub -1 /poppy_node/motors/write sensor_msgs/JointState [0,0,'test'] ['head_z','head_y'] [20,-10] [] [100,100]

-###Use rest API###
+If you do a

+    rosparam list

+You get the IDs, model, and setup (orientation, offset, limit angles) of each motor.

+If you want to command several poppy creatures at the same type, simply start two nodes with different name parameters.

+## Use rest API

-Do the installation inside yoru computer and not inside the robot !
+Do the ROS installation and follow the installation step on your computer and not inside the robot !

+### HTTP

 Inside the robot, launch the http services:

     poppy-services poppy-humanoid --http --no-browser

+In the poppy-HTTP.launch file, set your robot's IP and the HTTP server port (8080 by default).
 In your computer, over the same local network:

+    roslaunch poppy_pkg poppy-HTTP.launch

+### ZMQ

+Be sure you have the zmq library installed (or *pip install pyzmq*)

+Inside the robot, launch the http services:

+    import zmq

+    from  pypot.server import ZMQRobotServer

+    robot = ... #create your robot from a config file or using the PoppyHumanoid lib

+    server = ZMQRobotServer(robot,"0.0.0.0", 6768)

+    # We launch the server inside a thread
+    threading.Thread(target=lambda: server.run()).start()
+    print "ready"

+In the poppy-ZMQ.launch file, set your robot's IP and the HTTP server port (6768 on the previous example).
+In your computer, over the same local network:

-    rosrun poppy_pkg poppy_over_rest_node.py
+    roslaunch poppy_pkg poppy-ZMQ.launch

-Messages are the same as poppy_node ones.
-Warning, this is slower.
+Topics and messages are the same as poppy_node ones.
+Warning, HTTP is slower than ZMQ, itself slower than having ROS directly on the robot.

-###TODO: ###

-- useful functions: alias usage, easy compliant
-- adapt to a configuration (humanoid, torso, custom)
-- add primitive to rest node
-- expose as JointState